egunawan/friezepattern/README.md

 # friezepattern
-Return a frieze pattern (finite or infinite) by specifiying the quiddity row, that is, the row right after the row of all 0s and all 1s.
+Return a frieze pattern (finite or infinite) by specifiying the quiddity row , that is, the row right after the row of all 0s and all 1s, or a complete diagonal.
+Also gives options to customize the output.
+If the user inputs a quiddity row, he/she can specify which frieze row to print to, the width of the rows, and which quiddity row item should define the leftmost diagonal.
+If the user inputs a diagonal, he/she can specify the width of the rows.
+In this case, the program will print all the rows, at the desired width.

 ### Depending on the given quiddity row, the frieze will be finite or infinite.
+Computation checks whether the quiddity row is likely to produce a finite frieze.
+However, this method is not perfect.
+For example, it will print a message if you input quiddity row [3,1] or [3,1,3,1] but not if you input a quiddity row [3,1,3,1,3,1].
+This is because we can find a polygon triangulation of a hexagon such that the number of triangles at each vertex, ordered in a cyclic way, is 3,1,3,1,3,1, but we cannot do this for a quadrilateral, and we cannot even triangulate a bigon.

 If a "frieze row" contains a zero, the computation stops there.
 Otherwise, user specifies which row they would like to stop at.

+### Depending on the given diagonal, the frieze may contain (non-integer) rational numbers.
+Computation checks whether this will be the case.
+Note that the function assumes the user did not include the 1's from the border rows in the diagonal.

 ### How to use from terminal:
 1. Open Sage in terminal.